kurttheviking/egreedy-js/README.md

 **Returns**

-A promise that resolves to a Number representing the count of observed rounds.
+A promise that resolves to an updated instance of the algorithm.

 **Example**